 Amlodipine

-Amlodipine is a commonly used medication for treating hypertension and belongs to the class of calcium channel blockers.
+Amlodipine is a commonly used medication for hypertension, belonging to the class of calcium channel blockers.
 Its primary action is to relax vascular smooth muscle, causing arterial dilation, reducing peripheral vascular resistance, and thereby lowering blood pressure.
-This medication is not only used to control hypertension but is also frequently used to relieve angina and improve symptoms of inadequate blood supply to the heart.
-Amlodipine has a long half-life, typically requiring once-daily dosing to maintain stable blood drug concentrations.
+This medication is not only used to control hypertension but is also frequently prescribed to relieve angina and improve symptoms of inadequate coronary blood supply.
+Amlodipine has a relatively long half-life, usually requiring once-daily dosing to maintain stable blood drug concentrations.

-The mechanism of action of amlodipine primarily involves blocking calcium ions from entering cardiac and vascular smooth muscle cells, reducing myocardial contractility and vascular tone.
-This action effectively decreases the oxygen demand of the heart while dilating the coronary arteries, increasing blood supply to the myocardium.
-Due to its long-lasting effects and stable blood pressure control, amlodipine is considered one of the first-line medications for long-term management of hypertension.
+The mechanism of action of amlodipine mainly involves preventing calcium ions from entering cardiac and vascular smooth muscle cells, which reduces myocardial contractility and vascular tension.
+This effect effectively decreases myocardial oxygen consumption while dilating the coronary arteries, increasing blood supply to the heart muscle.
+Due to its prolonged action and stable blood pressure control, amlodipine is regarded as a first-line medication for long-term management of hypertension.

 Brand Names and Generic Name

-The generic name for amlodipine is "Amlodipine Besylate," and common brand names include:
+The generic name of amlodipine is "Amlodipine Besylate."
+Common brand names include:

 • Norvasc